DraviaVemal/OpenXML-Office/README.md

 # OpenXMLOffice

-OpenXMLOffice is a .NET library utilizing OpenXML SDK 3.0 to provide an intuitive and efficient way of creating and manipulating Office documents, specifically Excel, Word, and PowerPoint files.
-Our goal is to simplify the document creation process, offering developers user-friendly namespaces, classes, and utilities.
+OpenXMLOffice is an advanced .NET library that leverages the power of OpenXML SDK 3.0 to streamline the creation and manipulation of Office documents, with a primary focus on Excel, Word, and PowerPoint files.
+Our mission is to enhance the document creation experience for developers by providing intuitive namespaces, classes, and utilities.
+The library is designed to offer maximum efficiency and ease of use, ensuring a seamless workflow.
+Please note that a minimum Microsoft Office support version of 2013 is required for optimal compatibility.

 ## Features